 Iceland is a fascinating geological showplace where the mid-ocean mountain range has been pushed up above the water level by a local hot spot.
 Over time, the country has moved relative to the hot spot, leaving volcanic craters along the path.
 The whole island country sits astride the rift between the North American and European plates.

-So according to the theory of plate tectonics, the continents we know have been in different configurations over the eons, sometimes separate, sometimes joined together into different large continents.
-The last time they have were joined together into a single supercontinent, it was called Pangea, about which, more later.
+Plate tectonics tells us that the continents we know have been in different configurations over the eons, sometimes separate, sometimes joined together into different large continents.
+At least once, they were joined together into a single supercontinent called Pangea, about which, more later.

 In our solar system, plate tectonics is unique to Earth; no continental plates are known on other planets.
 Plate tectonics is of great importance for the evolution of living organisms.